 Unlike the contents of your fridge, the “use by” time frames for makeup rely upon the day you open/first use the products, not the purchase date.
 So, when those Sephora sales come around, you can feel pretty safe about stockpiling the goods you use regularly.

-Erika Chan uses Maybelline Great Lash Mascara, Smashbox Foundation Primer, BECCA Undereye Brightening Corrector, Smashbox BB Water, an Anastasia Perfect Brow Pencil and one of many UrbanDecay Glide On Eyeliner Pencils every. damn. day.
+Erika uses Maybelline Great Lash Mascara, Smashbox Foundation Primer, BECCA Undereye Brightening Corrector, Smashbox BB Water, an Anastasia Perfect Brow Pencil and one of many UrbanDecay Glide On Eyeliner Pencils every. damn. day.
 Email her!

 Featured image © Timur Suleymanov.